Easy Pillowcase Tutorial-Sew Your Own Simple Pillowcase

 Butterflies Glitter PurpleDisney Doc McStuffins Here When You Need MeCozy Cotton Flannel Mini DotsSports Soccer GirlDisney PrincessHello Kitty Teacup TossGarden Girl FloralMetallic Fairy Trail Clouds & HeartsColored Dots

 Check out these FUN and Warm Flannel Choices!

 Last but NOT least; my favorite cotton fabric BATIKS!

-Before you go- Checkout another Fun Sewing Project for your kitchen: Learn How to Make a Casserole Carrier
+Before you go- Checkout other Fun Sewing Projects for your home:

 If you enjoyed this post, SHARE it on your favorite social media!